mostafaghadimi/mongo-kafka/docker/README.md

 ## Running the example

-To run the example: `./run.sh` which will:
+To run the example: execute `sudo chmod +x run.sh` and `./run.sh` commands, which will:

   - Run `docker-compose up`
   - Wait for MongoDB, Kafka, Kafka Connect to be ready